FrankGoyens/FrankGoyens.github.io/_posts/2021-02-25-first-post.markdown

 I plan on making posts about very technical programming insights.
 And also on the more human side of programming.
 That's because software development usually happens in a team.
 A team working within the same code base makes for some interesting interactions.

-In my github repository I also maintain some open source projects in my [GitHub repo][frankgoyens-gh].
+also maintain some open source projects in my [GitHub repo][frankgoyens-gh].
 Please check it out if that's more your thing.

 In my website description I mentioned that I work full-time with C++.
 I invite you to read the site description if you haven't already.
 When programmers think of C++ in this day and age, it's usually in an embedded context.
 But I actually implement fully fledged desktop applications for the metal construction industry.